Back 2 raid more tombs

 Giving vibes from exploring something like the Titanic, the whole wreck is upside down and Lara must find her way through it.
 Resulting in many claustrophobic swimming sections through elegant old ship compartments.
 Swimming is, luckily, still excellent in TR2 and this time Lara even has a proper wetsuit for the occasion and a harpoon gun to defend herself underwater!

-Let-downs aside, even in the shipwreck there are human enemies, for this playthrough I lay aside my dislike for TR2 focusing on human rather than animal enemies.
-I chose to accept it and move on, while it’s personally not my preference,I feel the TR controls are cumbersome for this type of gunplay, it felt easier to just accept it and focus on the game.
-Regardless, there are a lot of animals and nasty creatures to fight too!
+Let-downs aside, even in the shipwreck there are human enemies, for this playthrough I lay aside my dislike for human enemies rather than animal ones, which suit the franchise better.
+I chose to accept it and move on, it felt easier to just focus in on the exploring part.
+Regardless, there are a lot of animals and nasty creatures to fight too, luckily!

 From the shipwreck, TR2 continues to impress even more.
 We move to the snow filled mountains of Tibet, complete with an entertaining snow scooter section arriving at a massive monk temple.
 The mountains surrounding these levels bring back happy memories of TR1 and then some.

 This polish echoes into the graphics too.
-TR2 is a more ambitious game visually in its variety.
+TR2 is more ambitious visually in its variety.
 Sure, we have mountainous tombs and ancient ruins, but TR2 outdoes itself in variety and creativity.
 It dares to have massive open areas beneath the sky, or large buildings with lots of rooms and secret passages, as well as the familiar tombs and rock tunnels from the first game.

 The lighting needs to be mentioned too, its cleverly used.
-Distinct coloured levels with usage of effects like flickering lights, torches or cool flares, lighting up the world in a way TR1 technically couldn't.
-Seeing Lara’s dark silhouette in a doorway in front of a blue or orange tinted room is impressive considering the age of the game.
+Distinct coloured levels with usage of effects like flickering lights, torches or cool flares.
+Lighting up the world in a way TR1 technically couldn't.
+Seeing Lara’s dark silhouette in a doorway in front of a blue or orange tinted room is impressive, considering the age of the game.